 - The Centre for Academic Development (formerly known as Upgrade Academic Skills Development) has some useful advice and tips on how to study online effectively.

-- Last semester, we asked students for their feedback on the transition to online learning.
+- Last year, we asked students for their feedback on the transition to online learning.
 Students offered a range of helpful tips for when studying online.
 These included:

 - Create a personal study schedule;